Common Bond Fund Revenue Bond Program

 What is the CBF revenue bond process?

-- A City of Minneapolis and Hennepin County HRA staff person will handle your revenue bond request from initial inquiry through post-closing monitoring.
+- A City of Minneapolis staff person will handle your revenue bond request from initial inquiry through post-closing monitoring.

 - The complete public approval process takes about 90 days.

-- The City of Minneapolis and Hennepin County HRA approve CBF revenue bond projects based on financial strength; credit worthiness; public purpose served, such as preserving and creating jobs; and increasing the real estate tax base.
+- The City of Minneapolis approve CBF revenue bond projects based on financial strength; credit worthiness; public purpose served, such as preserving and creating jobs; and increasing the real estate tax base.